Your Baby's Growth: 5 Months

 Babies this age continue to grow — in size, physical skills, and their ability to interact with the world.
 Many of the new skills they're learning will come in handy for eating solid food.

 In fact, some time during this period, your baby may get that first taste of food beyond breast milk or formula.
-Although breastfeeding or formula feeding will continue to be the main source of nourishment, your baby can start to explore different tastes and textures.
+Although breast milk or formula will continue to be the main source of nourishment, your baby can start to explore different tastes and textures.

 How Much Will My Baby Grow?

 By 5 months, your baby's birth weight may have doubled.
 Babies continue to gain about 1¼ pounds (560 grams) this month and about 0.8 inches (2 centimeters) in length.
 Since your child's birth, the doctor has been recording growth in weight, length, and head size (circumference) during your regular well-baby visits.
 The doctor tracks these numbers on standard growth charts.

 Ask your doctor to show you your baby's growth record.
 By now, you should begin to see a personal growth curve emerging.
 Expect your child to continue growing along this curve.

 Is my baby big enough?
 Too thin?
 Is my child destined to be tall or short?
 Parents often worry about growth and may compare a baby with siblings and peers.
 It's important to remember that kids come in a wide range of shapes and sizes.

 - genes passed on by the parents (kids tend to resemble their parents in height)